 Respirator Fit Testing FAQ

-A fit test consists of several exercises during which the test subject is wearing the respirator to be tested and the ratio of the particulate concentration inside the mask to the ambient concentration is measured.
+An Ambient Aerosol Concentration (AAC) Condensation Nuclei Counting (CNC) fit test consists of several exercises during which the test subject wears the respirator to be tested, and the ratio of the particulate concentration inside the mask to the ambient concentration is measured.

 These exercises are designed to stress the face-to-respirator seal.
 Please refer to 29 CFR 1910.134 for a complete description of the fit test protocol.